👉 In a standard migration, these changes are rolled out in phases.

 Migration executed with minimal disruption despite simultaneous changes

-This work enabled more than a successful migration.
+This work didn’t just ensure a successful migration.
+It provided:

 A stable system during a period of high change